golang/website/_content/doc/go1.26.md

 The API is not yet considered stable.

-We intend to provide support for other architectures in future versions, but the API intentionally architecture-specific and thus non-portable.
+We intend to provide support for other architectures in future versions, but the API is intentionally architecture-specific and thus non-portable.
 In addition, we plan to develop a high-level portable SIMD package in the future.